OlegDzhuraev/PlutoECL/README.md

 ### Is Pluto ECL production-ready
 No, until there will be at least one release on GitHub.
 Currently it is fully experimental non-commercial project.
 But you can use it on your risk, all features already should work.

-### Why it is named Pluto?
-Mine previous ECL implementation was named Ceres just because I had no ideas how to name it and I like space.
-This is my another vision of this pattern, but now it not lightweight as Ceres.
-So, Pluto. :D

 ## Examples
 Example will be added as separated repo soon.